How does MASS ACCESS help people with disabilities?

 - Mass Access Registry includes information about state and federally assisted housing, public housing and private market-rate housing

-- Mass Access is funded by the Massachusetts Rehabilitation Commission and the Dept of Housing and Urban Development
+- Mass Access is funded by the Massachusetts Rehabilitation Commission and the Dept. of Housing and Community Development

 Who is Eligible for Mass Access?